 Visiting Nepal: Practical Information

 This page outlines some practical information in preparation for your trip to Nepal.
 Please read through this carefully, like travel to any remote destination, careful planning is required.
 If you can't find the information you are looking for, check out our Trip Preparation page or contact us with any questions you may have.

 Do I Need a Visa to Visit Nepal?

 A visa is required for entry into Nepal and it can either be purchased on arrival or you can get it from your local Nepalese Embassy.
 For UK Nationals who wish to obtain a visa before arrival apply by post or in person with the Nepalese Embassy in London.
 For other nationalities you should check with your local Nepalese consulate.
 The easiest and cheapest way is to just get the visa on arrival in Nepal (check the Embassy website in advance for a list of nationalities that cannot get the Visa on arrival).

 If you are planning on getting your tourist visa on arrival in Nepal then you will need to know the following;

-- A passport photo is no longer required as there are new machines that take a photo of you, however it's best to carry a few passport photo's with you to Nepal as you need them for hospital registration on Medical Electives, trek permits, climbing permits, etc)
+- A passport photo is no longer required as there are new machines that take a photo of you, however it's best to carry a few passport photo's with you to Nepal as you need them for hospital registration on Medical Electives, trek permits, climbing permits, etc.

 - A 15-day single/multiple entry visa is $25, a 30-day single/multiple entry visa is $40 and a 90-day single/multiple entry visa is $100